Moving forward with COVID-19 and building a more resilient Saginaw, we know without a doubt that reducing obesity is important.

 Step Up & BWell

 Saginaw’s public school districts are piloting Step Up & BWell, a program encouraging students (as well as staff and teachers) to develop healthy exercise and eating habits.
 Guided by health resource advocates (HRAs) in each district, schools will compete with one another for bragging rights and tangible incentives by tracking their exercise and earning “stars” for other healthy behaviors such as eating fruits and vegetables and avoiding sugary beverages and junk food.
+Students are watching the “leader board” on the Step Up & BWell app.
+Incentive prizes are awarded to top teams quarterly.
+The community can follow all the action on the BWell Saginaw Facebook page.
+Families, too, will be encouraged to support and participate through a regular BWell newsletter from their school district.

 Step Up & BWell is possible thanks to a grant from the Michigan Health Endowment Fund.
 It is designed to address Saginaw County’s obesity rate and the higher-than-average chronic health conditions that put county residents at greater risk during the COVID-19 pandemic.
 If successful, Step Up & BWell just might make it to your business or employer soon!